-Department of Education: Health, Physical, and Teacher

-HPE 101-102 Physical Education Activities 1-2 Cr Each
+Department of Education: Health, Physical, and Teacher HPE 101-102 Physical Education Activities

-These courses will emphasize a variety of individual, dual, and group fitness activities for wellness.
+These courses will emphasize a variety of individual, dual, and group fitness activities for health and wellness.
 These courses are offered on a pass/fail grading system.
-A maximum of two (2) 101-102 credits may be counted toward graduation credits.
+A maximum of two 101-102 credits may be counted toward graduation credits.

-HPE 103 Foundations of Health and Physical Education 3 Cr
+Foundations of Health and Physical Education 3 Cr